hiveeyes/ds18b20-datalogger/README.md

 ## Acknowledgements

-The original code this implementation has been derived from has been discovered on the element14 community forum at [Multiple DS18B20 Temp sensors interfacing with Raspberry Pi], shared by [@laluha].
+The original code of this implementation has been discovered on the element14 community forum at [Multiple DS18B20 Temp sensors interfacing with Raspberry Pi], shared by [@laluha].
 Thanks!